tanzeelnaveed8/smoll-project/screens/Cases/Untitled-1.md

 When member is in waiting room, and vet close the case without connecting, then trigger a socket event for the mobile app and notification and push notification

+When consultation is done, the browser is not updating the consultation list

+feedback api is breaking if two instant consultation stays open. chat handling is not properly working cancel booking not working